Is there a way for non-Indigenous people to join as supporters?

 Can I donate?

 Can I volunteer?

 Yes!
-We hope to have a volunteer coordinator in place very soon, following our fall 2020 AGM.
-In the meantime, please do contact us to share your areas of experience and interest.
+Please contact us to share your areas of experience and interest.
 We will do our best to respond as soon as possible with more information.

 Can I have access to your members’ directory?